AnyLog-co/documentation/training/advanced/Network Setup.md

 | Query         | system_query  | -----         | Manage query result sets  | The tables are created transparently |
 | Operator      | almgm         | tsd_info      | Monitor data ingestion    | create table tsd_info where dbms=almgm |

+### Authentication disabled
+In this setup authentication is disabled on all nodes.

+### The message queue
+The message queue is an internal buffer on each node that stores messages (like error messages or messages from peer nodes).
+In this setup, the message queue is enabled on all nodes.
+Note: when messages are placed in the queue, the CLI prompt is extended by a plus (+) sign.
+The cpmmand `echo [mesage text]` will place the message text in the queue.
+The command `get echo queue` retrieves the messages and removes the plus sign.

 ## Master Node Configuration
 A _master node_ is an alternative to the blockchain.
 With a master node, the metadata is updated into and retrieved from